catstats/Q-SHAP/README.md

 - [ ] Task 1: Lightgbm version
 - [ ] Task 2: Catboost version
 - [ ] Task 3: BART version

+### Container images
+We provide pre-built images with all necessary packages for Q-SHAP in Python 3.11, available for both Docker and Singularity:

+Docker
+Singularity